 FOR 120 Introduction to Forest Resources.
 3 cr.
 Introduction to the forest resources of the United States with special emphasis on the role of forestry in historic and current events; elementary mensuration; management techniques.
-Two hours lecture, two hours lab per week.
+Lecture and lab.
 LS.

 WIL 140 Introduction to Wildlife Resources.
 3 cr.
-Wildlife resources of the United States; the importance of wildlife to our past and present economic and cultural life; selected problems in wildlife conservation.
+(See ZOO 140) Wildlife resources of the United States; the importance of wildlife to our past and present economic and cultural life; selected problems in wildlife conservation.
+Lecture, lab, and field trips.
 Prerequisite: Introductory course in biology.
-(See 200 140)
+LS